Black hole

-Simulated view of a Schwarzschild black hole in front of the Large Magellanic Cloud.
-Note the gravitational lensing effect, which produces two enlarged but highly distorted views of the Cloud.
+Simulated view of a nonspinning, uncharged black hole in front of the Large Magellanic Cloud.
+The gravitational lensing effect produces two enlarged but distorted views of the Cloud.
 Across the top, the Milky Way disk appears distorted into an arc.
+Based on ray tracing.

-A black hole is an astronomical body so compact that its gravity prevents anything from escaping, even light.
-Albert Einstein's theory of general relativity predicts that a sufficiently compact mass will form a black hole.
+A black hole is an astronomical body so compact that its gravity prevents anything, including light, from escaping.
+Albert Einstein's theory of general relativity, which describes gravitation as the curvature of spacetime, predicts that any sufficiently compact mass will form a black hole.
 The boundary of no escape is called the event horizon.
-In general relativity, a black hole's event horizon seals an object's fate but produces no locally detectable change when crossed.
-In many ways, a black hole acts like an ideal black body, as it reflects no light.
-Quantum field theory in curved spacetime predicts that event horizons emit Hawking radiation, with the same spectrum as a black body of a temperature inversely proportional to its mass.
-This temperature is of the order of billionths of a kelvin for stellar black holes, making it essentially impossible to observe directly.
+In general relativity, crossing a black hole's event horizon traps an object inside but produces no locally detectable change.
+General relativity also predicts that every black hole should have a central singularity, where the curvature of spacetime is infinite.

-Objects whose gravitational fields are too strong for light to escape were first considered in the 18th century by John Michell and Pierre-Simon Laplace.
-In 1916, Karl Schwarzschild found the first modern solution of general relativity that would characterise a black hole.
-Due to his influential research, the Schwarzschild metric is named after him.
-David Finkelstein, in 1958, first published the interpretation of "black hole" as a region of space from which nothing can escape.
+Objects whose gravitational fields are too strong for light to escape were first considered in the 18th century.
+In 1916, the first solution of general relativity that would characterise a black hole was found.
+By the late 1950s, this solution began to be interpreted physically as a region of space from which nothing can escape.
 Black holes were long considered a mathematical curiosity; it was not until the 1960s that theoretical work showed they were a generic prediction of general relativity.
-The first black hole known was Cygnus X-1, identified by several researchers independently in 1971.
+The first widely accepted black hole was Cygnus X-1, an x-ray source proposed as a black hole binary through several studies between 1971 and 1974.